Tiu Laurel warns of triple global shocks

-Speaking after the 14th World Trade Organization (WTO) Ministerial Conference at a workshop in Pasay City, Tiu Laurel described the current environment as unusually difficult for policymakers managing food supply and trade.
+Speaking after the 14th World Trade Organization (WTO) Ministerial Conference at a workshop on 24 to 26 April in Pasay City, Tiu Laurel described the current environment as unusually difficult for policymakers managing food supply and trade.

 “I guess we started in a negative note.
 In a sense, we are in the wild, wild west at this moment,” he said.
 “I think it’s also the worst time to be the secretary of agriculture.”